Lemon Olive Oil Cake Recipe with Mascarpone Glaze

 3.

-Add the dry and wet ingredients in 2-3 additions until combined.
-Fold in the lemon zest and lemon juice.
+Gradually add the dry ingredients to the wet ingredients in 2-3 additions, mixing until just combined.
+Gently fold in the lemon zest and lemon juice.

 Mark as complete